 Brucellosis produces both an acute and a debilitating chronic illness.
 The incubation period of brucellosis is 5 days to more than 6 months (most commonly 5-60 days).
 Human infection is usually due to ingestion of contaminated dairy foods (including raw milk) or infected animals (eg, sheep, cattle, or goats) or through skin wounds.

 Typical acute systemic symptoms are nonspecific and flu-like and include undulant fevers, chills, sweats, malaise, myalgias, arthralgias, back pain, fatigue, anorexia, headache, and irritability.
 Gastrointestinal symptoms are common and include nausea, vomiting, diarrhea, ileitis, colitis, and hepatitis.
 Other findings include bone pain due to focal infection, pleuritic chest pain, and cough.
 Adenopathy, pharyngitis, and rash occur more commonly in children.
-Infection may progress to include the central nervous system (meningitis) or the heart (endocarditis).
+Infection may progress to include the liver, bone marrow, spleen, central nervous system (meningitis), or heart (endocarditis).
 In pregnant patients, Brucella infections can be associated with miscarriage.

 Osteoarticular infections of the spine with paravertebral abscesses are common.
 Medium and large joints are also commonly infected.
 Genitourinary involvement can lead to pyelonephritis, cystitis, and epididymoorchitis.
 Infection with Brucella can lead to chronic painful symptoms lasting months.
 Mortality rates are less than 2% and are often associated with endocarditis.